Glycemic index and its relation with sugar

 Introduction:

-so today I am sharing what is glycemic index ,some myths and facts & its relation with sugar & we'll delve into the fascinating world of the glycemic index (GI) and its relationship with sugar—a topic that impacts everything from blood sugar levels to overall health.The glycemic index is a valuable tool used to measure how quickly carbohydrate-containing foods raise blood sugar levels.
-Understanding the GI of foods can help individuals make informed choices about their diet, particularly for those managing conditions like diabetes or seeking to optimize energy levels and weight management.
+Welcome to 'Eat This, Not That', your one-stop shop for everything nutrition and well-being... with my relatives and friends through my blog.
+So today I'm going to explain what nutrition and its definition are and some myths and facts about it and how it relates to sugar.
+We'll also dig into the intriguing world of the glycaemic index (GI) and its relationship with sugar, a topic that affects everything from blood sugar levels to general health.
+The glycaemic index is a useful tool for measuring how rapidly carbohydrate-rich diets raise blood sugar levels.
+Understanding the GI of foods can help individuals make informed choices about their diet, particularly for those managing diseases like diabetes or aiming to maximise energy levels and weight management.

-WHAT IS GLYCEMIC INDEX?
+WHAT IS GLYCEMIC :-

 Glycemic chart👇